ritikpatidarrp/spark_restAPI_covid19/README.md

 ## Dependencies

-- Jupyter Notebook
+- Python Notebook
 - Pandas
 - Requests (for fetching data from the API)
-- Flask (for running the HTTP server)
+- Spark
 - Other dependencies as required (specified within the notebooks)